by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 Then there is the Andrew C. Baird Detention Facility, built in 1984 with a current capacity of around 1,285 beds, followed by the William Dickerson Detention Facility, built in 1991 with a capacity of 896 beds.

 The plan was to close all three jails and replace them with a modern facility.
-With the prospect of a new replacement facility on the horizon, the county quit spending on preventative maintenance at the old jails – leaving them in even worse shape than they were prior to the ...
+With the prospect of a new replacement facility on the horizon, the county quit spending on preventative maintenance at the old jails – leaving them in even worse shape than they were prior ...

 On November 13, 2015, the City of New York entered into a $3.8 million settlement in a lawsuit brought by the estate of a Rikers Island prisoner who swallowed caustic chemicals and died due to severe internal burns after guards denied him medical care.